bemer/containers-on-aws-workshop/05-ContinousDelivery/README.md

 ![CodeBuild Status Succeeded](/05-ContinousDelivery/images/codebuild_succeeded.png)

-## 4. Configuring a Continous Delivery pipeline
+## 4. Configuring a Continuous Delivery pipeline

 Now that our Source (CodeCommit), Build (CodeBuild) and Deploy (ECS) stages are done, we need a tool to orchestrate and connect all of them.
 To achieve this we will use AWS CodePipeline.